GospelTrust/kairos-mc-509/content/_session/quiz-23.md

   </p>

   <p>
     Is not love unconditional?
 Should it not “Bears all things, believes all things, hopes all things, endures all things” (1Cor 13:7)?
 Should love expects something in return?
 The Lord asks me, “What love do you have, son?”
 Lord, is not my love biblical?
 Is it not categoric and unconditional?
 Have I not loved only in the interests of others and have not demanded nor expected anything in return (Rom 13:10)?
 Because I know the Lord is correct, that leaves me in error (Ps 119:75; Deut 32:4).
 What I possess is the principle of love — not love itself.
 The law gives me the definition of love, but it can never communicate the Father’s love to my soul.
 I have adhered strictly to the doctrine of love but have never been mesmerized by it.
-I have loved with the letter of the law but have not experienced the power of the Father’s Love (2Cor 3:6; Gal 5:22; 2Tim 1:7).
+By the letter of the law, I have loved but have not experienced the power of the Father’s Love (2Cor 3:6; Gal 5:22; 2Tim 1:7).
   </p>

   <p>
     Lord, help me to know the love of Christ, not with my intellect but through the expression of Your love impressed in every strand of my essence.
-Let me not love in the emptiness of my soul but through the abundance and fullness of Your love flow freely and uninhibited by my intellect and senses.
+Let me not love others through the emptiness of my soul but through the abundance and fullness of Your love, flowing freely and uninhibited by my intellect and senses.
 Lead me by Your river of life where I will thirst no more (Ps 36:8; 16:11; John 7:38).
   </p>
   <samp></samp>
 </details>